-Are you thinking about buying a Brother Scan N Cut?
+How to choose a Scan N Cut to buy?
+This is a BIG question if you are thinking about buying a Brother Scan N Cut.
 Feeling a little overwhelmed?
-This post is on how to choose a Scan N Cut to buy and will guide you through the minefield.
+This post will look at a number of models to help you choose a Scan N Cut to buy, guiding you through the minefield.

 The very first minefield that you might come across is the choice of Scan N Cut models.
 Now, you would think this part is pretty easy however, each country has Scan N Cut models with slightly different names.

 My belief is this is so Brother can manage which models are in what country.
 The main difference will obviously be the power as countries have different voltages and power points.

 TIP: If you can look through the Compare options some sites have or locate a Comparison Chart you are in luck as they are fabulous and will assist you in making your choice.
 I have included one in the USA section.